-Chad Martinovich will be entering his seventh season at the helm of MIT’s football program in 2015.
-He made the trek to Cambridge from Rensselaer Polytechnic Institute (RPI), where he served as the defensive coordinator for four years.
+Chad Martinovich completed his ninth season as the head coach at MIT in 2017, guiding the Engineers to a 7-3 overall record and a 5-2 mark in NEWMAC play.
+He came to Cambridge in 2009 from Rensselaer Polytechnic Institute (RPI), where he served as the defensive coordinator for four years.

-Since arriving in Cambridge, Martinovich has steadily built MIT football into one of the fastest improving programs in the NEFC.
-Martinovich has seen win totals rise as well, culminating in last season’s 10-1 record that earned him the NEFC Coach of the Year, New England Football Writers College Division Coach of the Year, ECAC Coach of the Year and the American Fotball Coaches Association (AFCA) Region I Division III Coach of the Year honors.
+Since arriving in Cambridge, Martinovich has steadily built MIT football into one of the fastest improving programs in the region.
+In 2014, the Engineers claimed the NEFC Championship with a 10-1 overall record that earned him NEFC Coach of the Year, New England Football Writers College Division Coach of the Year, ECAC Coach of the Year and the American Football Coaches Association (AFCA) Region I Division III Coach of the Year accolades.
+MIT earned its first-ever NCAA Tournament berth in 2014, advancing to the second round of the tournament after a first-round road victory at Husson University.

 Martinovich joined the RPI coaching staff in 2004 as the offensive coordinator and the quarterbacks coach.
 The following year, he became the commander of the Engineers’ defensive corps.
 Martinovich’s defense ranked first in the Liberty League three straight years while the team qualified for the NCAA Championship Tournament in 2007.
 During his tenure, RPI was crowned the ECAC Bowl Champions three times.